Jeong Jeom-sig

-Jeong Jeom-sig (born 15 July 1965) is a South Korean politician who was a prosecutor and lawyer.
+Jeong Jeom-sig (born 15 July 1965) is a South Korean politician and former prosecutor who has served as the floor leader of the People Power Party since 2026.
+He has represented Tongyeong–Goseong in the National Assembly since 2019.

 Life

 Jeong was born in Goseong County, South Gyeongsang Province.
 He passed the 30th judicial examination in 1986.
 He later served as a high-level prosecutor at the prosecution office before retiring in June 2017.
 He later opened as a lawyer.

 In 2019, he ran in the Tongyeong-Goseong by-election with the Liberty Korea Party's nomination.